-- (a) The Commission proposes to not approve the inclusion of administration developer fees in South Gippsland Water's core miscellaneous services.
-These are calculated as a percentage of project cost and would be better classified as a non-core service. - (b) The Commission proposes to approve all other core miscellaneous services proposed by South Gippsland Water, including proposed definitions and price adjustments over the regulatory period. - (c) In response to this Draft Decision, South Gippsland Water is required to clarify how much of its miscellaneous revenue it expects to generate from its core set. - (d) If required, South Gippsland Water should propose additional core miscellaneous services, so that the core set would be expected to generate at least 75 per cent of miscellaneous revenue.
+- (a) The Commission proposes to not approve the inclusion of debt collection charges or contract management fees in East Gippsland Water's core miscellaneous services.
+These are calculated on an actual cost basis or as a percentage of project costs and would be better classified as non-core services. - (b) The Commission proposes to approve all other core miscellaneous services proposed by East Gippsland Water, including proposed CPI price increases over the regulatory period. - (c) In response to this Draft Decision, East Gippsland Water is required to: - propose additional core miscellaneous services, so that the core set would be expected to generate at least 75 per cent of miscellaneous revenue - (ii) review its definitions of core miscellaneous services to ensure they describe the nature of the service provided and the circumstances when the charge will apply.